-The Idea Camp will provide a safe and inspirational space for the cross-pollination of ideas, allowing projects and partnerships to emerge.
-The camp will be both a meeting place and a working place, fuelled by workshops around topics and methodologies that will help the selected participants to:
+The Idea Camp works on the principles of free and open culture.
+It provides a safe and inspirational space for the cross-pollination of ideas, allowing projects and partnerships to emerge.
+It is both a meeting place and a working place, fuelled by workshops and people that will help the selected participants to:

 investigate and further develop their ideas

 exchange knowledge and find new collaborations